Deported Alien Charged With Illegally Re-entering United States

 ERIE, Pa. - A former resident of Oaxaca, Mexico has been indicted by a federal grand jury in Erie on a charge of violating federal immigration laws, United States Attorney David J. Hickton announced today.

-The one-count indictment named Valente Hernandez-Marquez, 22, as the sole defendant.
+The one-count indictment named Evaristo Bautista-Santiago, 33, as the sole defendant.

-According to the indictment presented to the court, on or about September 24, 2013, Hernandez-Marquez was found to be unlawfully present within the United States.
-Hernandez-Marquez had been previously deported and removed from the United States on February 3, 2011.
+According to the indictment presented to the court, on or about February 3, 2013, BautistaSantiago was found to be unlawfully present within the United States.
+Bautista-Santiago had been previously ordered deported and removed from the United States on April 13, 2001 and was removed from the United States on October 12, 2012.
 The defendant subsequently reentered the United States, and was found to be present in this country without the permission of the Secretary of the Department of Homeland Security.

 Assistant United States Attorney Christine A. Sanner is prosecuting this case on behalf of the government.

-The Pennsylvania State Police and the Bureau of Customs and Border Protection conducted the investigation leading to the indictment in this case.
+The Bureau of Customs and Border Protection conducted the investigation leading to the indictment in this case.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.